getlocalcert/docs/website/docs/tips/validation-domain.md

 ## Security

 You need to trust any DNS server you use to provide strong security properties.
-When using an external validation domain, a security issue could allow an attacker to trick a CA into issuing certificates for your domain. getlocalcert takes a [security-first](/security/) approach to protect against attack, but there's additional steps you can take to further protect your systems.
+When using an ACME-challenge delegate, a security issue could allow an attacker to trick a CA into issuing certificates for your domain. getlocalcert takes a [security-first](/security/) approach to protect against attack, but there's additional steps you can take to further protect your systems.

 ## CAA records